-The City expects revenues to be up in the upcoming year due to improving economic conditions, an increase in water usage and the addition of new customers.
-Due to improving economic conditions, the City anticipates increasing revenue in local option sales taxes, the special purpose local option sales tax, and the Hotel Motel Tax in the current budget year.
-Property values within the city are also increasing which will result in an increased property tax base.
-The City will continue restructuring water department debt.
-The city has proposed a replacement of the City wireless water meters which will result in more accurate utility reads and will increase utility revenue.
-The city has also undertaken an aggressive program of water audits and repair of leaking water lines to reduce expresses associated with the water department.
-The improving economy is also increasing the city customer base which will provide additional ongoing revenue in the future.
+The City expects revenues to be up in the upcoming year due to improving economic conditions, an increase in water usage, more accurate utility billings and the addition of new customers.
+Due to improving economic conditions and greater retail activity, the City anticipates increasing revenue in local option sales taxes, the special purpose local option sales tax, and the Hotel Motel Tax in the current budget year.
+Property values within the city have also increased which will result in increased property taxes.
+The City will continue restructuring debt.
+The city is engaged in a replacement of the City wireless water meters which will result in more accurate utility reads and will increase utility revenue.
+The city has also undertaken an aggressive program of water audits and the repair of leaking water lines.
+An aggressive leak detection and repair program will reduce expresses associated with the water department.